Filter posts by category

 What is MDUFA V?

 The Medical Device User Fee and Modernization Act (MDUFMA or MDUFA) is a set of agreements between the Food and Drug Administration (FDA) and the medical device industry to provide funds for the Office of Device Evaluations (ODE) to review medical device submissions.
 FDA user fees were first authorized via MDUFMA in 2002 for FY 2003.
-Each MDUFA reauthorization has lasted five years, and FY 2023 will be the 21st year.
+Each MDUFA reauthorization has lasted five years, and FY 2023 is the 21st year.

 How are the MDUFA V user fees decided?